 V8.
 What direction do you hope your sound will go in?
 What will the premise be and will it be focusing on your distinctive vocals, like you have previously?

 Harrison: It will go into a more pop/ radio-friendly sound, and yes, it will be way more vocal-based with more detail and meaning to the songs.

 V9.
 What would you advise young artists who are currently making their first steps in the music industry?

 First, it’s a tough industry and very saturated so you have got to find what will distinguish you from everyone.
-Second, when it doesn’t all go right you can’t just stop, that is the most crucial moment to give it all you got.
-I haven’t had a release in almost a year and it’s been KILLING me but I have just fought that much harder to try and be better try and make it happen and my hard work has FINALLY paid off, with this being said – NEVER EVER EVER GIVE UP.
+Second, when it doesn’t all go right you can’t just stop; that is the most crucial moment to give it all you got.
+I haven’t had a release in almost a year.
+It’s been KILLING me but I have just fought that much harder to try and be better.
+Try and make it happen.
+Thankfully, my hard work has FINALLY paid off, with this being said – NEVER EVER EVER GIVE UP.

 V10.
 Finally, what would Harrison like to be remembered for?

 Harrison: An entertainer, making sure I can give everyone an insane experience and enjoyable music for you guys to want to listen to on a day to day basis.
 And then I’d like to be remembered as the guy who didn’t let all the “no’s” given to him rejecting his music stop him.
 Cause guess what guys…..
 HARRISON IS BACK and he’s better and stronger.